 Prefabricated fabric wrapped acoustic panels are the ideal economical solution for treating noisy reverberant spaces.

 Large spaces such as conference rooms, gymnasiums, and multi-purpose rooms, tend to be made up of a lot of hard surfaces such as drywall, plaster, and wood floors.
 These surfaces are referred to as acoustically reflective, which means that sound will bounce off of them.
 Sound waves travel in 360 degrees and will continue to bounce back and forth until that energy is dissipated.
 These reflections build on each other raising the overall sound level of the space.
 If someone is speaking, the listener is hearing multiple instances of the same sound at slightly different times, making speech intelligible.
 This is known as acoustic reverberation, and the amount of time it takes for this sound energy to decay below audible levels is known as the reverberation time.

 To correct a room that is too reverberant, you need to tone down the hard wall and ceiling surfaces with an acoustic absorber such as a fabric wrapped acoustic panel.
 Acoustic panels are made from lightweight porous materials that are acoustically absorptive.
 Fabric wrapped acoustic panels are fabricated with a high-performance acoustic fiberglass core which is an excellent acoustic absorber.
-When a sound wave hits the panel, rather then being reflected back, the glass fibers in the core absorb sound by vibrating together transforming the sound energy into heat energy.
+When a sound wave hits the panel, rather than being reflected, the glass fibers in the core absorb sound by vibrating together transforming the sound energy into heat energy.
 By adding acoustic panels to a space, noise reduction in the 3 to 5 DBa range. can be achieved.